marcorussi/ble_led_dimmer/README.md

 # ble_led_dimmer
 A RGBW LED dimmer over BLE based on Nordic nrf51 chipset.
 Developed under Ubuntu environment using a nrf51 PCA10028 development kit.
-The firmware is based on S130 from Nordic SDK 10.x.x.
+The firmware is based on S130 from Nordic SDK 11.x.x.

-This firmware allows to control a RGBW LED strip through a custom service and a scanner GAP role.
+This firmware allows to control a RGBW LED strip by scanning a compatible advertising packet from another device.

 **Install**

 Download Segger JLink tool from https://www.segger.com/jlink-software.html.
 Unpack it and move it to /opt directory.
-Download the Nordic SDK from http://developer.nordicsemi.com/nRF5_SDK/nRF51_SDK_v10.x.x/.
+Download the Nordic SDK from http://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v11.x.x/.
 Unpack it and move it to /opt directory.

 Clone this repo in your projects directory: